leonn00albert/student_manager/README.md

-## Module 1 Project
+## Module 2 Project

-Create a web application to manage students.
-Each student should have the following: a registration number, name, grade, and classroom (it can be static classrooms).
-The user should be able to:
+Update the module 1 project to use the MySQL database instead of the filesystem.

+Create a new page to manage (add, read, update, and delete) the classrooms.
+The classrooms should be listed on the page form to insert/update students (the table of students should contain the classroom ID - one-to-many).

+    Add a report that shows the students by classroom.
-Add a new student;
+    Add a login page
-List the students;
-Update a student;
-Delete a student.
-Restrictions:
-The grade should be a number from 0 to 10;
-Duplicate registration numbers are NOT allowed.
-DEADLINE: 01.06.2023

 ---
 Backend: